-In this tab you can see raw sensor data stream, and logical RC input levels.
+In this tab you can see raw sensor data stream, logical RC input levels and some debug information.

-- ACC X,Y,Z accelerometer data. - GYRO_X,Y,Z gyroscope data.
+- ACC_X,Y,Z accelerometer data. - GYRO_X,Y,Z gyroscope data.
 Helps to determine quality of P and D settings.
 Disturb gimbal by hand and see trace.
 If it looks like sine wave, D setting is too low and gimbal tends to low-frequency oscillations.
-If some noise is always present even without any disturbance, D setting is too high and gimbal tends to high-frequency self-excitation. - ERR_ROLL,PITCH,YAW stabilization error graph.
+If some noise is always present even without any disturbance, D setting is too high and gimbal tends to high-frequency self-excitation. - ERR_ROLL, ERR_PITCH, ERR_YAW stabilization error graph.
 Same as peak indicators on the control panel and shows maximum deflection angle.